muddydixon/Data-Nest/README.md

 # NAME

-Data::Nest - It's new $module
+Data::Nest - nest array of hash easily. and calculate optional measurements corresponding to results of nest.

 # SYNOPSIS

     use Data::Nest;

+    my $nest =

 # DESCRIPTION